Justintime50/github-archive/README.md

 ### Configurable Settings

-The power of Github Archive comes in its configuration.
-You could pull only personal public repos or go all out and include private repos from you and all organizations your belong to including gists.
-Customize where repos are saved to, how long logs are kept and their format.
-Iterate over 100's of repos and sit back while Github Archive does all the work.
+The power of GitHub Archive comes in its configuration.
+Maybe you only want to clone/pull your personal public repos or maybe you want to go all out and include private repos from you and all organizations you belong to including your gists.
+Customize the location repos are saved to, how long logs are kept for and the naming format they'll use.
+Iterate over 100's of repos and sit back while GitHub Archive does all the work.

 - Personal repos (on/off)
 - Organization repos (on/off)